 First, let’s talk about definitions.
 The Japanese use the phrase Gochisousama after eating.
 This greeting expresses deep gratitude for eating etiquette in Japanese culture.
 A long time ago, it is said that Japanese people had to run to serve their food.

 They had to hunt, fish, and harvest with all their efforts to get food.
 The phrase Gochisousama is an expression of deep appreciation to those who have done great work to present the food.
 Nowadays, this greeting is addressed to all parties involved in presenting the food that people have eaten.

-In English, Gochisousama means “Thank You for the Wonderful Meal”.
-Identically, the other most common sentence is Gochisousama deshita which means “Thank You for the Wonderful Meal, it was Plentiful and Feast”.
+In English, Gochisousama means “Thank you for the wonderful meal.
+Similarly, the other most common phrase is Gochisousama deshita, which means “Thank you for the wonderful meal, it was plentiful and festive.

-Second, do you want to try to write the phrase Gochisousama in Hiragana?
+Second, would you like to try writing the phrase Gochisousama in hiragana?
 Here is the way!
-Gochisousama consists of the following hiragana characters:
+Gochisousama is made up of the following hiragana characters:

 - ご (go)